awslabs/recurrent-intensity-model-experiments/README.md

 Another advanced case is having multiple test-start times for the same `USER_ID`, which we naturally handle by creating multiple rows in `user_in_test` with the corresponding histories.
 However, this case may also cause undesirable repetitions in the `user_df` attribute for training purposes.
 We thus deduplicate `user_df` by keeping the first entry per user in dataframe order.
 Similarly, we consider only the first row of each user in `user_df` towards the number of historical visits in `item_df._hist_len`.
 For additional details, including a template for the created `Dataset` class as well as the use of `exclude_train` priors for cleaner model evaluations, please visit the example in `rime.dataset.prepare_minimal_dataset`.

 For the `rime.Experiment` class to run, we need at least one dataset `D` for testing and auto-regressive training.
 We may optionally provide validating datasets `V` and `*V_extra` based on earlier time splits or user splits.
-The first validating dataset is used in the calibration of `CVX-Online` in Step 3 with the `online=True` option.
+The first validating dataset is used in the calibration of `Dual-Online` in Step 3 with the `online=True` option.
 All validating datasets are used by time-bucketed models (`GraphConv` and `HawkesPoisson`).
 Some models may be disabled if relevant data is missing.

 **Step 1.
 Predictions**